theluxury/theluxury.github.io/_posts/2017-06-19-performance-of-with-table-as.markdown

 ### Filtering on temporary tables performance

 Pop quiz: We have a view `fact.user_tracking_view` and with a sort key of `time_occurred_pst`.
-Below are three queries that return how many events happened yesterday.
+Below are three queries that return the number of records that happened yesterday.
 Can you guess the relative performance of each?

 {% highlight sql %}
 -- First Query